|Creation Date||July 8, 2015|

 Graduand: A person who is about to receive an academic degree or diploma/certificate.

 Graduate: A person who has received an academic degree or diploma/certificate.

 Graduation: The receiving or conferring of an academic degree or diploma/certificate.

 Diploma/certificate: A document awarded by an educational establishment to show that someone has successfully completed a course of study.

 Students in their final year of study are required to apply for graduation by submitting an Application to Graduate Form no later than January 31, of the academic year they are expected to complete their program/certificate.
-A student who has completed all of the required courses for their program of study are a graduand until the convocation ceremony, at which point they officially become Michener graduates.
+Students who have successfully completed all of the required courses for their program of study are graduands until the convocation ceremony, at which point they officially become Michener graduates.

 Before the Convocation Ceremony:

 The Registrar’s Office must confirm that everyone who is eligible to graduate at the convocation ceremony has been assessed/audited and cleared for graduation in time to ensure that their names appear in the official Convocation Program.
 Students whose names do not appear in the program are not eligible to graduate until the next Convocation Ceremony.

 Students who complete the requirements for their program after the printing of diplomas/certificates and the official Convocation Program will graduate at the next Convocation Ceremony and will appear in that Convocation Program.